meshtastic/meshtastic/docs/software/android/usage.md

 #### Device sleep period

 By default, ESP32 devices will enter sleep mode after 300 seconds of inactivity to save battery power.
 Unfortunately, this will also turn off the Bluetooth radio.
-They can be woken by either receiving a message over LoRa (the LoRa receiver never switches off), or by pressing a program button when there is one on the device.
+They can be woken by either receiving a message over LoRa (the LoRa receiver never switches off), or by pressing a program button if there is one on the device.
 For example, to keep the Bluetooth link awake for eight hours (any usage of the Bluetooth protocol from your phone will reset this timer), set this to 28800 seconds.

 ### Debug page

 [![Debug page](/img/android/android-debug-sm.png)](/img/android/android-debug.png)

 The debug page allows you to see all packets sent between the application and the device.
-This can then be used for debugging purposes.
+This can be useful for debugging purposes.

 ### Save messages as CSV